-Young people with a physical disability (PD) requires additional ongoing support and equipment to access all the opportunities available to their peers.
+Young people with a physical disability (PD) require additional ongoing support and equipment to access all the opportunities available to their peers.

-A range of teaching and learning resources are used to consider reduced sensory or physical abilities.
+A range of teaching and learning resources are used to take into account different learning styles and to compensate for reduced sensory or physical abilities.

 Clear planning for the production of modified resources, with support from outside agencies where appropriate.